WPBeginner

 Entering the text for the link and (optionally) setting it to open in a new tab

-To add the nofollow attribute to your link, you need to select the block containing your link and then click on the 3 vertical dots icon present at the top bar.
+To add the nofollow attribute to your link, you need to select the block containing your link and then click on the 3 vertical dots icon in the top bar.

 Opening up the 'More Options' dropdown for your block